This rigorous program includes core coursework in economic theory, quantitative methods, and two fields of specialization selected from the following:

 - Policy Analysis

-- Production and Marketing Economics
+- Resource and Environmental Economics

 Applicants for the Ph.D. degree should have completed an M.S. degree in economics, agricultural economics, or a closely related field.
 Prior training should include micro and macroeconomic theory at the master's level, calculus and linear algebra, and mathematical statistics.
 Students lacking a background in economics or quantitative methods may be required to complete additional coursework before entering the program.